YihuanDong/Conflict/README.md

-# Here is a conflict!!!
+# Ha cwnejlaskdodnflict!!!
-Try to, again and again and again, create a conflict!
+Try to, again and fjadlkjaslkdfjlkajsf wiojoaiagain and again, create a cotestct!aashdfljasflkwfjklkjadsf;